 The Mandate: Municipalities that fall within the scope of the Municipal Stormwater Sewer System (MS4) program are required to comply with a series of stormwater management system mandates.
 Under the MS4 program, impacted municipalities are required, by the federal government, to implement best practices with respect to their oversight of stormwater in municipal systems.
 According to the NYS Department of Environmental Conservation who administers the program, there are six minimum control measures that constitute best practices that all MS4 municipalities must implement.
 These requirements include the controlling of capital costs, maintenance costs, regulatory oversight costs and programmatic costs.

 The Cost: The cost of complying with the MS4 program varies from community to community, depending on a myriad of factors.
 However, the bottom line is that this program places a significant and costly mandate on the local governments who are obligated to meet the MS4 program requirements.
-Historically, there has been some funding for MS4 compliance included the state's Environmental Protection Fund (EPF).
-Unfortunately, the need has far exceeded any state assistance that has been made available to help impacted communities implement this program.
+Historically, some funding for MS4 compliance has been included included the state's Environmental Protection Fund (EPF).
+Unfortunately, the need far exceededs the state assistance that has been made available to help impacted communities implement this program.

-While some have argued that municipalities have the ability to create stormwater utility districts under current law, a clear statutory framework would eliminate any uncertainly and acknowledge the need for alternative financing opportunities for cities and villages that are subject to this mandate.
+It is unclear whether municipalities currently have the authority to create stormwater utility districts under current law.
+A definite statutory framework would eliminate any uncertainly and acknowledge the need for alternative financing opportunities for cities and villages that are subject to this mandate.